Restoring anorectal sensitivity

 Hyperosmotic effect.
 This is for people with significantly diminished sensitivity, when the mechanism of action is different and delayed.
 After about 30 to 60 minutes — the time it takes for the suppository to melt — you must either lay down or assume a more effective knee-to-chest position (knees and elbows support the body, buttocks up, head down) to let the glycerin drip down into the colon.
 Without this “positioning,” the suppositories may still work, but it will take hours.
 Once inside the colon, the glycerin starts the hyperosmotic action, attracts water, and acts just like a conventional osmotic laxative.

-Glycerin suppositories should be used only after normalizing stools with Colorectal Recovery Program, otherwise you‘ll be stimulating a painful and traumatic expulsion of hard or large stools.
+Glycerin suppositories should be used only after normalizing stools with the Hydro-CM program, otherwise you‘ll be stimulating a painful and traumatic expulsion of hard or large stools.

-In general, using both — Hydro-C and glycerin suppositories — works best.
+In general, using both — the Hydro-CM program and glycerin suppositories — works best.
 While the first softens, break downs, and moisturizes stools, the second stimulates defecation.
-Just make sure to take Hydro-C an hour or two before inserting the suppositories.
+Just make sure to take the Hydro-CM program an hour or two before inserting the suppositories.

-If you need to rely on the hyperosmotic effect of glycerin suppositories on a regular basis, you are better off using Hydro-C. That‘s because glycerin is a mild irritant.
+If you need to rely on the hyperosmotic effect of glycerin suppositories on a regular basis, you are better off using the Hydro-CM program.
+That‘s because glycerin is a mild irritant.
 As such, it is contraindicated for people with inflammatory bowel disease, irritable bowel disease, anal fissures, acute hemorrhoids, and similar conditions.
-Hydro-C has none of these contraindications, and offers additional anti-inflammatory and healing properties.
+The Hydro-CM program has none of these contraindications, and offers additional anti-inflammatory and healing properties.